oangelo/Living-Curtains/README.md

 of the mechanical parts.
 To make things easy, this project uses parts typically found in 3D printers, they are not much cheap but are easy to find in the internet and of easy assembly.
+In this way, is possible to get a discrete system, since wives usually do not permit the installation of odd things in the house.

+The the 28BYJ-48 step motors are very slow, but they are very cheap and make no noise and have enough force to move heavy curtains.
+A large continuous servo motor can be used if you need more speed, but they can be noise.

 # Bill of material (BOM)